Parallel Sessions I

 - Chia, A. & Lim, Y.W.: The Zuellig Family Foundation: A Private-Public Partnership to Improve Health in the Philippines.

-- Soraya Ramoul, Director, Changing Diabetes, Novo Nordisk
+- Soraya Ramoul, Director, Global Access to Care, Novo Nordisk.

 Parallel Sessions I: Track 2